 3. Use contrasting colors to highlight important things

-Careful use of contrasting color also helps seniors with dementia see things better.
+Careful use of contrasting colors also helps seniors with dementia see objects more clearly.

-For example, when your older adult can clearly see what they’re eating, they’re better able to eat independently.
+For example, when an older adult can see what they’re eating, they’re better able to eat independently.

 Another necessity is using the toilet.
-This can be challenging because most bathrooms have light colored floors, wall, and toilet.
+This can be challenging because most bathrooms have light colored floors, walls, and toilets.

-That can make it tough for someone with dementia to find the actual toilet and could cause them to accidentally go somewhere else, like a wastebasket or the tub.
+That can make it tough for someone with dementia to find the actual toilet and could cause them to accidentally go somewhere else, such as a wastebasket or the bathtub.

-Changing the toilet seat to a colored one (like a red one) makes it easier to quickly see where to sit.
+Changing the toilet seat to a colored one (like a red one) makes it easier to see where to sit quickly.

-Or, if your older adult has trouble finding an important room like their bedroom or the bathroom, you could paint that door a bright, contrasting color.
+Alternatively, if your older adult has trouble finding essential rooms like their bedroom or bathroom, you could paint the door a bright, contrasting color.

 You could also personalize their bedroom door with a large photo of themselves.
 In a care community, that could also keep them from accidentally wandering into other people’s rooms when looking for their own.

 And to make it easier to turn on room lights, you may want to change the light switch plates to make it stand out clearly from the wall.
-For example, if the walls are white, try a colored switch plate, like one of these.
+For example, if the walls are white, consider using a colored switch plate, such as one of these.

 4. Make large panes of glass more visible